ARMmbed/mbed-cli/README.md

 You can give an additional argument to "add" to specify the directory in which you want to add your library.
 If you'd rather clone the previous library in a directory called "text-lcd", do this:

 ```
-$ neo.py add https://developer.mbed.org/components/HD44780-Text-LCD text-lcd
+$ mbed.py add https://developer.mbed.org/components/HD44780-Text-LCD text-lcd
 ```

 Note that this behavior (cloning a repository in a directory with a different name than the name of the repository) is not encouraged, since it can easily lead to confusion.

 <span style="background-color:#ffffe6;border:1px solid #000;display:block; height:100%; padding:10px">**Warning**: Adding a new library to your Morpheus project is not the same thing as just cloning the library locally.
-Don't clone a library using hg or git; use `neo.py add` to add the library, and it will ensure that all library (or sub-library) dependencies are populated as well</span>
+Don't clone a library using hg or git; use `mbed.py add` to add the library, and it will ensure that all library (or sub-library) dependencies are populated as well</span>
 ### Removing a library

-If at some point you decide that you don't need a library anymore, you can use `neo.py remove` with the path of the library:
+If at some point you decide that you don't need a library anymore, you can use `mbed.py remove` with the path of the library:

 ```
-$ neo.py remove HD44780-Text-LCD
+$ mbed.py remove HD44780-Text-LCD
 ```

 <span style="background-color:#ffffe6;border:1px solid #000;display:block; height:100%; padding:10px">**Warning**: Removing a library from your Morpheus project is not the same thing as just deleting its local clone.
-Use `neo.py remove` to remove the library, don't simply remove its directory with 'rm'.</span>
+Use `mbed.py remove` to remove the library, don't simply remove its directory with 'rm'.</span>

 ## Synchronizing your tree (WIP)

 ### Checking status

 As you work on your code, you'll edit parts of it: either your own program code or code in some of the libraries that you depend on.
-You can get the status of all the repositories in your project (recursively) by running `neo.py status`.
+You can get the status of all the repositories in your project (recursively) by running `mbed.py status`.
 If a repository has uncommitted changes, this command will display these changes.

 ### Synchronizing the directory structure

-To synchronize changes that you made to the directory structure you can run ``neo.py sync``, which will update the necessary library references and get rid of the invalid ones.
+To synchronize changes that you made to the directory structure you can run ``mbed.py sync``, which will update the necessary library references and get rid of the invalid ones.

 ### Updating to an upstream version

-To update your program to another upstream version, go to the root of the program and run `neo.py update [rev]`.
+To update your program to another upstream version, go to the root of the program and run `mbed.py update [rev]`.
 It will update the program to the specified revision (or to the latest one if `rev` is not specified), then update recursively all the other dependencies to match the top-level dependencies in `rev`.

 <span style="background-color:#E6E6E6;border:1px solid #000;display:block; height:100%; padding:10px">**Note**: This command will fail if there are changes in your local repository that will be overwritten as a result of running `update`.
-This is by design: *neo* does not run operations that would result in overwriting local changes that are not yet committed.
+This is by design: *mbed* does not run operations that would result in overwriting local changes that are not yet committed.
 If you get an error, take care of your local changes (commit or use one of the switches below), then re-run `update`.</span>

 There are 3 `update` switches that define the handling of your source tree:

-`neo.py update --clean` - update the current program or library and its dependencies, and discard all local changes.
+`mbed.py update --clean` - update the current program or library and its dependencies, and discard all local changes.
 This is useful for when you modified something and you want to the original state of your source tree.
 Use this with caution as your uncommitted changes cannot be restored.

-`neo.py update --ignore` - update the current program or library and its dependencies, and ignore any local unpublished libraries as if they are not present of your source tree (they won't be deleted or modified, just ignored)
+`mbed.py update --ignore` - update the current program or library and its dependencies, and ignore any local unpublished libraries as if they are not present of your source tree (they won't be deleted or modified, just ignored)

-`neo.py update --force` - update the current program or library and its dependencies, and discard all local unpublished repositories.
+`mbed.py update --force` - update the current program or library and its dependencies, and discard all local unpublished repositories.
 Use this with caution as your local unpublished repositories cannot be restored unless you have a backupi copy.

 You can combine the switches above for the following scenarios:

-`neo.py update --clean --ignore` - update the current program or library and its depedencies, but ignore any local repositories, e.g. update whatever you can from public repositories.
+`mbed.py update --clean --ignore` - update the current program or library and its depedencies, but ignore any local repositories, e.g. update whatever you can from public repositories.

-`neo.py update --clean --force` - update the current program or library and all its depedencies, and restore my source tree to stock layout.
+`mbed.py update --clean --force` - update the current program or library and all its depedencies, and restore my source tree to stock layout.
 This wipes every single change you made in the source tree that didn't belong to the original commit.

 ### Pushing upstream
-To push the changes in your local tree upstream, run `neo.py publish`. `publish` works recursively, pushing the leaf dependencies first, then updating the dependents and pushing them too.
+To push the changes in your local tree upstream, run `mbed.py publish`. `publish` works recursively, pushing the leaf dependencies first, then updating the dependents and pushing them too.

 This is best explained by an example.
-Let's assume that the list of dependencies of your program (obtained by running `neo.py ls`) looks like this:
+Let's assume that the list of dependencies of your program (obtained by running `mbed.py ls`) looks like this:

 ```
 mbed-Client-Morpheus-from-source (189949915b9c)